-Gearing up to head off to college is exciting (maybe a little more for the student than the parents).
-Not only is college, you know, the best years of your life, but it’s also an incredible opportunity to advance your education, along with other areas of your life.
+Heading off to college is exciting (maybe a little more for the student than the parents).
+Not only is college the best years of your life, but it’s also an incredible opportunity to advance your education, along with other areas of your life.

 20 financial aid terms every college student and parent should know